RSG-Group/hyper-background/README.md

 ## Development

-***The recommended Node version required in development is Node 8+. while the target Node version is 7.
-Node 6 is the absolute necessity and will work, but we are not targeting it as Hyper uses Node 7.4 internally.***
+***The recommended Node version required in development is Node 12+ at the time of writing.
+This is likely out of date when you read this, so use the latest version of Node.js available.
+The plugin itself works on versions as old as Node.js 6, but this is irrelevant.***

-- Run tests via `npm test`
+- Run tests via `yarn test`
-- You can bundle the plugin via `npm run build`
+- You can bundle the plugin via `yarn build`